medvedvvs/QwtWaterfall/README.md

 ![WF QwtPlot screen](/WF.png)

-It is the alpha version, but works nice. *Please check it.*
+It is the alpha version, but works fine. *Please check it.*

 Basic idea is to keep qwt's ideology and portability while making all things faster (compared to existing implementations over QwtSpectr..QwtRaster..etc) for intensive data streams.